-Dev Patel visits Mumbai to search for locations for his directorial debut, a revenge thriller titled Monkey Man
+Dev Patel will soon make his directorial debut with a revenge thriller titled

 The actor was last seen in Amazon Prime Video’s anthology series Modern Love, based on The New York Times column and podcast of the same name.
 Consisting of eight standalone episodes, the half-hour series explored love in all of its complicated and beautiful forms including sexual, romantic, familial, platonic and self love.